Connects: Dawson Creek, BC, to Delta Junction, AK

 DC 1050.8 Historic Milepost 1083, DESTRUCTION BAY (pop.
 55); food, gas/diesel, and lodging.

 DC 1061 Historic Milepost 1093 BURWASH LANDING (pop.
-84); gas.
-Attractions here include Kluane Museum of Natural History.
-The World’s Largest Goldpan—seen at left—is in the museum parking lot; good photo op.
+84); gas/diesel at Kluane Energy, which also has a cafe and grocery store.
+Major attraction here is Kluane Museum of Natural History.
+The World’s Largest Goldpan—seen below—is in the museum parking lot; good photo op.
 Kluane National Park glacier flights are available here from Rocking Star Adventures.

 DC 1117.1 Historical Mile 1152.
 Lake Creek Yukon government campground.

 DC 1123.9 Pickhandle Lake Rest Area.

-DC 1133.5 Discovery Yukon Lodgings and RV Park.
+DC 1133.5 Discovery Yukon Lodgings and RV Park; cabins, rooms, big rig friendly RV sites.

 DC 1153.4 Historical Mile 1188.
 Snag Junction Yukon government campground.

 DC 1166.5 Historic Milepost 1202, BEAVER CREEK (pop.
 112); Visitor Information Centre open daily in summer, phone 867-862-7321.
 Traveler services include restaurant, cabins, campground, showers and laundromat at Buckshot Betty’s (open year-round); fuel, gift shop, RV park and motel at Beaver Creek RV Park & Motel; gas and lodging at 1202 Motor Inn.

 DC 1168.5 Canadian Customs Beaver Creek station, open 24 hours a day year-round.
 All traffic entering Yukon must stop.